aencina/junar-uploader/README.md

 call jupload.py with the csv file as parameter.
 Make sure all the files are readable on their relative locations to the script.

+csv columns must be separated by commas.

+csv file must be saved in utf-8 encoding.

+juploader prints the title of the dataset beign uploaded and then the response obtained from Junar's API